-If you feel that you have been subjected to illegal discrimination, sexual harassment and/or related retaliation, please contact the Director of Equal Opportunity and Diversity, Lauren A. Jones, J.D., Killam Library Building, Room 159B, 5201 University Blvd, Laredo, TX 78045, (956)326-2857, email@example.com. http://www.tamiu.edu/compliance/titleixcompliance.shtml.
+If you feel that you have been subjected to illegal discrimination, sexual harassment and/or related retaliation, please contact the Director of Equal Opportunity and Diversity, Lorissa M. Cortez, Killam Library Building, Room 159B, 5201 University Blvd, Laredo, TX 78045, (956)326-2857, lorissam.cortez @tamiu.edu. http://www.tamiu.edu/compliance/titleixcompliance.shtml.

-The Southern Association of Colleges and Schools (SACS) and the State of Texas require institutions to demonstrate the outcomes and effectiveness of their programs and services.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the State of Texas require institutions to demonstrate the outcomes and effectiveness of their programs and services.
 Information necessary to determine institutional effectiveness may take the form of surveys, focus groups or evaluations.
-Students will be expected to participate in the collection of this information.
+Students are expected to participate in the collection of this information.

 The Sue and Radcliffe Killam Library

 The Texas A&M International University library belongs to TexShare, a state-wide resource sharing network featuring joint electronic databases, and the following state-wide services: an interlibrary loan agreement supported by a courier service and Internet document delivery and a universal library ID card.
-It is also a member of OCLC, a world-wide library network, which makes the collections of other institutions available to our users through interlibrary loan.
-Killam Library’s membership in the Texas Digital Library facilitates publication of locally produced digital materials such as theses, dissertations and electronic journals.
+It is also a member of OCLC, a worldwide library network, which makes the collections of other institutions available to our users through interlibrary loan.
+Killam Library’s membership in the Texas Digital Library facilitates open access publication of locally produced digital materials such as theses, dissertations, electronic journals, research datasets, and videos from the Presidential Lecture series and the IBC Speaker Series.
 The library also belongs to a consortium of other Texas A&M University System libraries, which achieves greater value and more extensive resources through collective licensing of databases.
 More information on the Killam Library is available on the university web page (http://www.tamiu.edu/library/).

-The 6-year graduation rate for the first-time, full-time freshman class at Texas A&M International University enrolled in Fall 2009 is 40%.
-The 6-year graduation rate for Fall 2009 student athletes is 49%.
+The 6-year graduation rate for the first-time, full-time freshman class at Texas A&M International University enrolled in Fall 2012 is 46%.

 Student Right-to-Know and Campus Security Act